Life Insurance for Seniors: It’s Not Too Late!

 So what’s the best life insurance for seniors?

 As we’ve outlined above, everyone has different needs and there’s really no clear-cut answer.
-In most cases, we recommend whole life insurance policies for seniors, because you will never have to worry about outliving your coverage.
+In most cases, we recommend whole life insurance policies for seniors.
+This is because you will never have to worry about outliving your coverage.
 However, to cover shorter-term obligations such as mortgages or loans, a term policy may be the better option.
-Because everyone’s situation is different, we invite you to contact us so that we can help you find the right solution for your unique situation.
+We invite you to contact us so that we can help you find the right solution for your unique situation.
+Is it too late for life insurance, call us, and find out!
 Send us a message, request a quote, or give us a call so we can get started on your personal plan!

 Founder - NorthWise Insurance

 Jordan was born in London, Ontario, but has lived all over the province, spanning from Windsor to Sudbury.
 He graduated with Honours, Bachelor of Science (B.Sc.) in 2013 from the University of Waterloo, and quickly pivoted away from science and to the financial services industry.
 Jordan acquired his Life Licence Qualification Program (LLQP) in 2014, and more recently obtained the Qualified Associate Planner (QAFP) certification.
 Jordan is currently one exam away from his Certified Financial Planning (CFP) designation, and the Chartered Life Underwriter (CLU) designation.
 With early success in the financial service industry, Jordan quickly was thrust into management roles, specializing in team building through creating great work culture, and in digital marketing strategies.
 These skills were utilized in the creation of NorthWise Insurance, where the goal is geared towards an omnichannel advice platform that offers a wide range of financial products, all available digitally.